-The magnetic hard-disk drive (HDD) is, by far, the main storage device for today's digital data.
+The magnetic hard-disk drive (HDD) is still a major part of storage for today's digital data.
 Unfortunately, loss of data from HDDs is legendary, and many people have personal stories to tell regarding this risk (including this author).

-As with optical discs, the first step to developing a permanent HDD storage medium is to understand the causes of failure of existing media.
-For HDDs, the causes are quite well known, and are all essentially mechanical.
-With head flying heights in the realm of 10 nm and track densities greater than 18,000 tracks/inch, there is no room for mechanical variation.
-Unfortunately, mechanical wear is inevitable in anything that is constantly spinning, which makes HDDs relatively limited in their lifetimes.
+As with optical discs, the first step to developing a permanent digital storage medium is to understand the causes of failure of existing media.
+In the case of HDDs, the causes are quite well known, and are all essentially mechanical.
+With head flying heights in the realm of 10 nm and track densities greater than 18,000 tracks/inch, there is no room at all for mechanical variation.
+Unfortunately, mechanical wear is inevitable in anything that is constantly spinning, and HDDs are relatively limited in their lifetimes.
 Presently, our research group has not conceived of a way to make HDDs dramatically better for archival purposes.
-And because HDDs are mechanical, and something permanent would have to be non-mechanical, and a nonmechanical HDD seems to be an oxymoron.
-Future developments in high-density storage may provide possible options, but we do not see a way to make the HDD an option for permanent data storage.
+And due to the fact that HDDs are mechanical, something permanent would have to be non-mechanical, and a nonmechanical HDD seems to be an oxymoron.
+Future developments on holographic storage have not proven successful, so that isn't an option either.